Swedesburg, Iowa: Location

 Swedesburg is in north central Henry County just west of US Route 218 nine miles north of Mount Pleasant.

-Although Swedesburg is unincorporated, it has a post office with the ZIP code of 52652.

 History

 Swedesburg was originally built up chiefly by Swedish immigrants.
 They first arrived in the region in the 1860s after a wave of migration to the nearby Jefferson County in the 1840s.

-Swedesburg had a population of 86 in 2000.

-Attractions and landmarks
+The population was 75 in 1940.

+Landmarks

-Swedesburg has a museum, the Swedish American Museum, which commemorates the community's Swedish heritage.
-It is housed in the former Farmers Union Exchange Building, a structure which dates from the 1920s.
+The Swedish American Museum, which commemorates the community's Swedish heritage, is in the former Farmers Union Exchange Building which dates from the 1920s.

 The following buildings are on the National Register of Historic Places: